phobos2077/Fallout2_Restoration_Project/docs/linux.md

   1. Launch `rpu-install.sh` (Linux) or `rpu-install.command` (MacOS).

 ### Special note
-When launching the game, you **must** set dll overrides: `WINEDLLOVERRIDES='ddraw.dll=n,b' wine fallout2.exe` (or use wine preferences to configure this).
+When launching the game, you **must** set dll overrides: `WINEDLLOVERRIDES='ddraw.dll=n,b' wine fallout2.exe` (or use `winecfg` to configure them).
 If you don't do that, the game may run, but the restoration project will not apply correctly.